← Back to Blog

 SunBreak is built exclusively for the bedtime-to-morning window.
 Where Opal tries to be an all-day screen time solution, SunBreak does one thing and does it deeply.

-Best for: Anyone who wants bedtime-specific blocking with accountability and a wind-down routine, without paying a subscription.
+Best for: Anyone who wants bedtime-specific blocking with accountability, without paying a subscription.

 2. Freedom — Best Cross-Device Alternative